Laidley Creek Restoration Master Plan

 Laidley catchment drone photoRestoring and reinforcing riverbanks to decrease erosion and sediment impacts on water quality, protect high-value agricultural land, and improve food security.The Laidley Creek Restoration Plan provides a blueprint for long-term, catchment-scale restoration efforts in Laidley Creek, unlocking more coordinated investment from multiple collaborators towards a common restoration goal.

-Since then, stabilisation works throughout the first 5km have been completed through 8 projects with multiple funding partners, including the Port of Brisbane, Urban Utilities, and the Queensland Government.
+Since 2013, stabilisation works throughout the first 5 km in Reach 1 have been completed through eight projects with multiple funding partners, including the Port of Brisbane, Urban Utilities, and the Queensland Government.
 Healthy Land & Water has coordinated and delivered the on-ground works for each of these projects.
-The masterplan has allowed multiple projects and partners to contribute to consistent and coordinated restoration efforts over 10 years.
+The master plan has allowed multiple projects and partners to contribute to consistent and coordinated restoration efforts over 10 years.

-In 2023, the masterplan had been updated to provide more detailed assessments and designs for the next 10km of Laidley Creek, providing the same blueprint for coordinated restoration efforts over the next 10 years.
-New Lidar information and an updated field survey of 10km of creek bed were used to assess changes since the original plan, including landscape changes due to 2019 bushfires and 2022 flooding.
-Alluvium Consulting again provided the geomorphic assessment, masterplan development, and detailed design for restoration works.
+In 2023, the master plan was updated through funding from Port of Brisbane to provide an assessment of the geomorphic trajectory of Laidley Creek for upstream reaches 2 and 3.
+The current master plan covers 16 km of creek bank providing a blueprint for coordinated restoration efforts over the next 10 years.
+New LiDAR capture and an updated field survey of 10 km of creek bed were used to assess changes since the original plan, including landscape changes due to the 2019 bushfires and 2022 flooding.
+Alluvium Consulting provided the geomorphic assessment, field survey and master plan development for restoration works.

 • Retaining sediment in upper catchments to prevent sediment pollution in Moreton Bay.

-• Restoring Laidley Creek through innovative mixes of stone works and replanting.
+• Restoring Laidley Creek through innovative mixes of:

 • Decreasing topsoil loss in upper catchments from fast-flowing water.